yoleg/autolexicon/README.md

     - Cache must be cleared manually after editing elements (chunks, snippets, etc...)
     - Deleting resources or contexts does not delete old lexicon entries
     - Uninstalling package does not allow reverting the substituted resources
+    - New topics and languages do not appear for editing automatically in the lexicon editor.

 Shortcomings: